shahrozebaig/Sentiment-Analysis-BERT/README.md

 ## About the Project

-The goal of this project is to understand the sentiment expressed in text data such as reviews or user feedback.
-The project starts with traditional machine learning approaches to establish a baseline and then moves to an advanced transformer-based deep learning model for better performance.

-The final system allows a user to enter any text through a simple user interface, sends that text to a backend model, and returns the predicted sentiment.
+I built a sentiment analysis system using the IMDB movie reviews dataset to classify text as positive or negative.
+I first trained baseline machine learning models like Logistic Regression and Naive Bayes using TF-IDF features to establish a benchmark.
+After that, I fine-tuned a pretrained BERT transformer model using transfer learning, which captured contextual meaning in text more effectively and achieved better performance.
+The trained BERT model was saved and integrated into a Streamlit-based user interface, where user input is sent to the backend model and the predicted sentiment is returned in real time.

 ---